jamaaldev/jamaalhassan/README.md

  ## This AmazonPrime_clone is For Practicing,
-   2, I used: HTML CSS Javascript Vannila and swiperJS package for the Sliders i am still improving it this was so hard challanges i come cross becuase no one told me or show me how to do it, but the netflex was followed a tutorail.
+   2, I used: HTML CSS Javascript Vannila and swiperJS package for the Sliders i am still improving it this was so hard challanges i come cross becuase no one told me or show me how to do it, but the netflex i was following a tutorail.

 <br/>
 <a href="https://github.com/jamaalhassan" rel="nofollow">